 I started cutting from the top and put each layer on a piece of parchment paper.

 The Mango Filling was everything I had hoped it would be…tangy and thick.
 I didn’t add any sugar and did use Clear Jel to get a nice thick filling If you aren’t familiar with Clear Jel (Gel), try it…you’ll like it.
-It’s modified corn starch that is primarily used when canning pie fillings and by bakeries for those crystal clear, luscious fillings in side turnovers and the like.
+It’s modified corn starch that is primarily used when canning pie fillings and by bakeries for those crystal clear, luscious fillings inside turnovers and the like.
 Some of the benefits of Clear Jel is that it doesn’t break down when canned or refrigerated, it is virtually tasteless and incorporates better with little clumping.

 The one caveat to using Clear Jel is that you should mix it with a little sugar when adding to your fruit to prevent any clumping.
-However, since I wanted to stay away from any sugar in this filling, I blended my fresh mango and the Clear Jel in my Vita Mix and avoided the dreaded clumping that way.
+However, since I wanted to stay away from any sugar in this filling, I blended my fresh mango and the Clear Jel in my Vita-Mix and avoided the dreaded clumping that way.
 Clear Jel is not available everywhere, I ordered mine on Amazon.
 But it is very economical and little goes a long way.

 You probably know this, but if you don’t, tuck paper in under your cake before you start frosting it.
 When you’re done, remove the paper and your cake plate will not have frosting blobs all over it.

 If you’re looking for a luscious, but not too heavy, dessert for your next big event…then this coconut cake is it.
-I made the cake and mango filling the day before; and then sliced the cake, made the frosting and reconstructed the cake the next day.
+I made the cake and mango filling the day before, and then sliced the cake, made the frosting and reconstructed the cake the next day.

-I have published printable PDFs of several of my most popular knit patterns and printables and have made those available to all of my subscribers.
-I will also continue to add patterns and printables to this page as we go along, so come back and check every now and again.
-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle using the form on the right sidebar, towards the top a bit, or by clicking the box right below.
-I have sent all my subscribers the link to the Subscriber Benefits Library, but if you missed it or misplaced it, drop me a line.
+So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or using the form on the right sidebar.
+It’s towards the top a bit.
+I have sent all my subscribers the link to the Subscriber Benefits Library.
+If you missed it or misplaced it, drop me a line.

-Until next time,
+Until next time…